Almost contact 5-folds are contact: Vertical Deformation.

-Applying a full Lutz twist in a small neighborhood of each of those knots $K_0^p \in h^{-1}(p)$ produces a $3$--dimensional Lutz twist on each fibre, see \cite{Lu,Ge}.
-This family of overtwisted disks is parametrized as $\{\SD^0_{t} \}_{t\in \sS_0^3}$, thus we obtain a $\sS^1$--family of overtwisted disks at each fibre.
-Perform the same procedure for the family of knots $K_{\infty}^p \in h^{-1}(p)$ to obtain another family of disks $\{ \SD_{t}^\infty \}_{t \in \sS_{\infty}^3}$.
-The two families of disks can indeed be disjoint by letting the radius in which we perform Lutz twists be small enough.
-This construction provides the deformed family of contact structures, coinciding with the previous distribution near the boundary.
-Let us remark that the support of the pair of Lutz twists also does not intersect the exceptional divisor.
+Perform the same twist procedure for the family of knots $K_{\infty}^z \in h^{-1}(z)$ to obtain another family of overtwisted disks $\{ \SD_{t}^\infty \}_{t \in \sS_{\infty}^3}$.
+The two families of disks can indeed be assumed disjoint by letting the radius in which we perform the full Lutz twists be small enough.
+The support of the pair of full Lutz twists can be chosen not to intersect the exceptional divisor and be contained in the interior of $\sS^3\times\D^2$.
+This construction provides the homotopy in the statement of the Lemma.
 See Figure \ref{fig:exceptional}.\\